PietPtr/Microdox/keyboard/c44/README.md

 Notes on Software Configuration
 -------------------------------

-Configuring the firmware is much the same as any other TMK project.
+Configuring the firmware is similar to any other TMK project.
 One thing to note is that `MATIX_ROWS` in `config.h` is the total number of rows between the two halves, i.e. if your split keyboard has 4 rows in each half, then `MATRIX_ROWS=8`.

-Also, the current implementation assumes a maximum of 8 columns, but it would not be very difficult to adapt it to support more if required.
+Also the current implementation assumes a maximum of 8 columns, but it would not be very difficult to adapt it to support more if required.